varundineshan/BankMarketing/README.md

 # BankMarketing
-Predict if client will subsrice a term deposit or not
+## Predict if client will subscribe a term deposit or not